ruslandoga/mua/README.md

 ### TODOs

-- [ ] separate packages for bamboo and swoosh adapter
 - [ ] tests
 - [ ] configure if tls is required or not
 - [ ] auth and other smtp commands